aimingmed/aimingmed-ai/app/llmops/README.md

 NOTE: do NOT hardcode any parameter when writing the pipeline.
 All the parameters should be accessed from the configuration file.

-NOTE: Make sure the dataset file DataScientist_CaseStudy_Dataset.xlsx is located at app/mlops/components/get_data/data before start running the pipeline.
+NOTE: Make sure you have the .env file located at the llmops/src/chain_of_thought (it contains the API keys for the LLM chat models)

 ### Running the entire pipeline or just a selection of steps